Michael-JB/papaya-nvim/README.md

 2. Run `nvim`.
 It will automatically install the plugins.
 3. Run `:checkhealth` to make sure everything is set up correctly.
 4. Run `:Copilot setup` to set up GitHub Copilot.

+## Usage

+- The `<leader>` key is mapped to `Space`.
+To view available commands, press the leader key and wait for the which-key menu to appear.
+- You can install language servers, linters and formatters with Mason.
+Open Mason with `<leader>lm`.